Back to Blog

 Key Factors That Affect Work Hours

-Public holidays reduce your annual work hours if you’re not required to work on these days.
-In the UK, for instance, there are typically eight public holidays annually.
+Public holidays reduce annual work hours if you don’t work those days.
+In the UK, there are typically eight public holidays each year.

-Your annual leave entitlement directly affects your total work hours.
-The standard UK entitlement of 5.6 weeks (or 28 days for a five-day workweek) reduces your working hours proportionally.
+Your leave entitlement directly reduces your total hours.
+The standard UK entitlement of 5.6 weeks (28 days for a five‑day workweek) reduces hours proportionally.

-Additional hours or working on public holidays can increase your total annual hours.
-Make sure to track these accurately for proper compensation or time-off calculations.
+Additional hours or working on public holidays increases your annual total.
+Track these accurately for proper compensation or time‑off calculations.

 Examples of Annual Work Hours